dmlc/xgboost/doc/jvm/xgboost4j_spark_gpu_tutorial.rst

 Transform Raw Iris Dataset
 --------------------------

-To make Iris dataset be recognizable to XGBoost, we need to transform String-typed label, i.e. "class", to Double-typed label.
+To make Iris dataset be recognizable to XGBoost, we need to encode String-typed label, i.e. "class", to Double-typed label.

 To convert String-typed label to Double, we can use Spark's built-in feature transformer